-Milk is an almost perfect meal in which all the nutrients such as fats, carbohydrate, proteins, enzymes, minerals, and vitamins, etc. are present.
+Milk is an almost perfect meal in which all the nutrients such as fats, carbohydrates, proteins, enzymes, minerals, and vitamins, etc. are present.
 Breast milk is uniquely superior for infant feeding.
 It is the normal food for infants from birth.
-It contains all the essential nutrients, antibodies and other factors important for growth and development.
+It contains all the essential nutrients, antibodies, and other factors important for growth and development.
 During childhood and adolescence, the bone mass is being built and the intake of dairy products is very important.

 Nutritional Information in milk